These worms want to get to your cat’s intestines

 - Contagion: Eggs are picked up by flies, beetles and snails.
 As a result, these are eaten by rodents, in these then they move to the larval stage.
 The cat consumes this after the hunt.
 In the small intestine, the larva everts and the tapeworm sucks tight.
 Individual egg-bearing sections detach and migrate through the anus into the environment (rice-grain-like structures).
 In a cat usually only 2-10 worms live.

-- Diagnosis: faecal examination, discovery of rice-grain-like structures.
+- Diagnosis: faecal examination, discovery of rice-grain-like structures

 Your vet or animal health practitioner can determine via a faecal examination whether worm eggs are already detectable or only an infection exists.
 Not every infection inevitably leads to symptoms.
-Nevertheless, a clarification is advisable, because the parasites can also be contagious to humans.
+Nevertheless, a clarification is advisable, because the parasites can also be transmitted to humans.

 How to prevent worms